LucasNas/Thortful-API-Challenge/README.md

 # Thortful-API-Challenge

-About the project

-This project is a simple API that retrieves and displays information about Pokémon from the PokéAPI: https://pokeapi.co/.
-It uses the Spring Boot framework and the RestTemplate library to make HTTP requests to the PokéAPI.

-Building the project

-Open a terminal window and navigate to the root directory of the project.
-Use the following command to build the project: mvn clean install
-This will compile the project's code, run the tests, and package the project into a JAR file.

-Running the project

-Once the project has been built, you can run it using the following command: mvn spring-boot:run
-This will start the Spring Boot application and the API will be available at http://localhost:8080/.

-Accessing the API

-Sure, here is a README file in a more formatted way:

 PokéAPI Data Retriever
 This project provides a simple API for retrieving and displaying information about Pokémon from the PokéAPI.
 It utilizes the Spring Boot framework and the RestTemplate library to interact with the PokéAPI.

-Prerequisites
-To build and run the project, you'll need the following:

-Java 11 or higher
-Maven 3.6 or higher
 Building the Project
 Open a terminal window and navigate to the project's root directory.
 Execute the following command to build the project: